2phi/weac/README.md

 ### v2.1
 - Consistent use of coordinate system with downward pointing z-axis
-- Consitent top-to-bottom ordering of slab layers
+- Consitent top-to-bottom numbering of slab layers
 - Implementation of PSTs cut from either left or right side

 ### v2.0